Please enter your Email ID or Mobile number used at the time of registration.

 A Family Court in Tumkur handles all matters relating to family affairs such as custody of children, validity of marital status of an individual and sometimes these courts take up divorce related matters as well.
 The first family court in India was set up in 1984 through the Family Courts Act 1984 for speedy solution of family and marriage related affairs.
 Tumkur has only one Family Court that was established on June 6th, 2013.

 The Fast Track Courts in India were established to quickly and efficiently dispose of cases that had been pending for very long in the Sessions Courts.
 The first Fast Track Court in Tumkur was established on May 26th, 2003.

-Courts of Judicial Magistrate of First ClassCourts of Judicial Magistrate or CJM are the second last level in the Criminal Court Structure of India.
+Courts of Judicial Magistrate or CJM are the second last level in the Criminal Court Structure of India.
 The CJM are established by the State Government with the help of the High Court of that State (Karnataka in case of Tumkur) in particular districts.
 A Judicial Magistrate comes directly under the Sessions Court and is an assistant to Chief Judiciary Magistrate.
 Currently Tumkur has two courts of Judicial Magistrate and four Courts of Judicial Magistrate of First Class operating in the city.